BabylonJS/Website/README.md

 ### Page title

-this property available as part of page level Json property
+this property available as part of page level Json property which is the best

 ``` sh
     "title": "BabylonJS - 3D engine based on WebGL/Web Audio and JavaScript"